-Kauai 'o'o (Moho braccatus)
+Kauai 'o'o (Moho Braccatus)

-The Kauai 'o'o (Moho braccatus) was listed as endangered on March 11, 1967 (32 FR 4001), and was included in the Kauai Forest Birds Recovery Plan (USFWS 1983), as well as the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006).
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On March 11, 1967, we listed the Kauai 'o'o (Moho braccatus) as endangered (32 FR 4001).
+This bird was included in the Kauai Forest Birds Recovery Plan (USFWS 1983, p.
+1), as well as the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, p. viii).
 At the time of listing, the population size was estimated at 36 individuals (USFWS 1983, p.
 3).
 Threats to the species included the effects of low population numbers, habitat loss, avian disease, and predation by introduced mammals.
 The last plausible record of a Kauai 'o'o was a vocal response to a recorded vocalization played by a field biologist on April 28, 1987, in the locality of Halepaakai Stream.
-Two 5-year status reviews have been completed, in 2009 (initiated on July 6, 2005; see 70 FR 38972) and 2018 (initiated on February 13, 2015; see 80 FR 8100).
-The 2009 review did not recommend a change in status, though there was some information indicating the species was already extinct.
-The 5year status review completed in 2018 recommended delisting due to extinction based on consideration of new information about the biological status of the species, included in the discussion below (USFWS 2019, pp. 5, 10)
+The latest 5-year status review completed in 2019 recommended delisting due to extinction based on consideration of new information about the biological status of the species, as discussed below (USFWS 2019, pp. 5, 10).

 The Kauai 'o'o measured 7.7 inches (19.5 centimeters) and was somewhat smaller than the Moho species on the other islands.
 It was glossy black on the head, wings, and tail; smoky brown on the lower back, rump, and abdomen; and rufous-brown on the upper tail coverts.
 It had a prominent white patch at the bend of the wing.
 The thigh feathers were golden yellow in adults and black in immature birds (Berger 1972, p.
 107).
 The Kauai 'o'o is one of four known Hawaiian species of the genus Moho and one of five known Hawaiian bird species within the family Mohoidae (Fleischer et al. 2008, entire).
-Its last known habitat was the dense ohia forest in the valleys of Alakai Wilderness Preserve.
+Its last known habitat was the dense ohia (Metrosideros polymorpha) forest in the valleys of Alakai Wilderness Preserve.
 It reportedly fed on various invertebrates and the fruits and nectar from ohia, lobelia, and other flowering plants.
 There is no information on the lifespan of the Kauai 'o'o.

 II.
-Information on Detectability, Survey Effort, and Time Since Last Detection
+Information on Detectability, Survey Effort, and Time Since Last Detection Species Detectability

 The vocalizations of this species were loud, distinctive, and unlikely to be overlooked.
-The song consisted of loud whistles that have been described as flute-like, echoing, and haunting, suggesting that detectability would be high in remaining suitable habitat if the Kauai 'o'o still existed (USFWS 2006 p.
+The song consisted of loud whistles that have been described as flute-like, echoing, and haunting, suggesting that detectability would be high in remaining suitable habitat if the

+Kauai 'o'o still existed (USFWS 2006, p.
 2-47).

 In the absence of early historical surveys, the extent of the geographical range of the Kauai 'o'o cannot be reconstructed.
-The comprehensive surveys of Hawaiian forest birds are described in the Survey Effort section of the Kauai akialoa.
+The comprehensive surveys of Hawaiian forest birds are described above under "Survey Effort" for the Kauai akialoa.
 Several recent surveys and searches, including the VCP and RBS, have been unsuccessful in detecting Kauai 'o'o despite intensive survey efforts by wildlife biologists from 1968 to 1973, and in 1981, 1989 1993, 1994, 2000, 2005, and 2011 to 2018 (Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017, entire; Crampton 2018 pers. comm.).
 During the RBS, coverage of the search area was extensive; therefore, there was a high probability of detecting a Kauai 'o'o.
-None were detected, and it was concluded the Kauai 'o'o was likely extinct ($P \ge 0.95$) (Reynolds and Snetsinger 2001, p.
+None were detected, and it was concluded the Kauai 'o'o was likely extinct (P ≥ 0.95) (Reynolds and Snetsinger 2001, p.
 142).